Elizabeth A. Kovachevich

 Elizabeth Anne Kovachevich (born December 14, 1936) is a senior United States district judge of the United States District Court for the Middle District of Florida.

 Education and career

 Born in Canton, Illinois, Kovachevich earned an Associate of Arts degree from St. Petersburg Junior College (now St. Petersburg College) in 1956 and a Bachelor of Business Administration from the University of Miami in 1958.
 She then earned a Juris Doctor in 1961 from Stetson University College of Law.
 Kovachevich worked in private law practice in St. Petersburg, Florida from 1961 until 1973, when she was elected a judge of the State of Florida's Sixth Judicial Circuit.
 Kovachevich was the first female judge on the Sixth Judicial Circuit, and she served as a state judge in Florida until 1982.

+Controversy

+Kovachevich was a member of the Florida Board of Regents (BOR) in 1970 when the board ended curfews for women in dormitories.
+The residents also wanted to change the rules to allow visitation by males, which displeased Kovachevich greatly.
+During a speech at the Clearwater Rotary Club in May 1971, she stated that dorms were becoming “taxpayers whorehouses.”
+The BOR chairman called her statement offensive, but the students at Florida State University were outraged.
+On May 21, 1971, hundreds of female students protested by marching to the Capitol, carrying signs mocking Kovachevich.

 Federal judicial service

 Failed nomination under Ford

 On June 8, 1976, President Gerald Ford nominated Kovachevich to a seat on a federal district court, according to an October 12, 1976 memo to Ford by his personnel director, Douglas Bennett.
 The United States Senate never acted on Kovachevich's nomination before Ford's presidency ended.
 Her nomination was blocked through a custom known as senatorial courtesy because the Democratic Party controlled the Senate, and Florida's Senators, Lawton Chiles and Richard Stone, Democrats, opposed her confirmation.
 Ford's successor, President Jimmy Carter, elected not to renominate Kovachevich.